Cardiovascular disease: Psychological stress

 There is evidence that mental health problems, in particular depression and traumatic stress, is linked to cardiovascular diseases.
 Whereas mental health problems are known to be associated with risk factors for cardiovascular diseases such as smoking, poor diet, and a sedentary lifestyle, these factors alone do not explain the increased risk of cardiovascular diseases seen in depression, stress, and anxiety.
 Moreover, posttraumatic stress disorder is independently associated with increased risk for incident coronary heart disease, even after adjusting for depression and other covariates.

 Many studies recognize depression and anxiety as two important disorders that can cause an increase in the risk of developing cardiovascular disease.
 Only half of the instances of cardiovascular disease are explained by factors such as age and gender that cannot be changed.
 The other half of instances are due to other sources, including psychological stress.
 Studies have shown that the prevalence of depression in patients with heart failure is higher than 20%.

 Another study assessed the link between men and women who had been divorced and instance of cardiovascular disease.
 The study found that women who had gone through at least two divorces were just as likely to experience cardiovascular disease as a smoker or diabetic.
 Men, on the other hand, also had a higher risk of cardiovascular disease, however, their health improved upon remarriage while women did not.

 This study also found that during a World Cup soccer event in Germany, heart attacks more than doubled during the days when the nation's team was playing.
 Researchers assume this link is due to the fact that stress can increase inflammation in the body, which can cause high blood pressure and low HDL cholesterol.
 Chronic stress can also affect sleep, exercise, and food choices.

+Recent meta-analyses indicate that meditation and mindfulness practices, including Mindfulness-Based Stress Reduction (MBSR) programs, can significantly reduce blood pressure and improve cardiovascular biomarkers by reducing sympathetic nervous system activity, regulating cortisol, and decreasing inflammation.